Country Profile: Sint Maarten

 Geography

-- 250 m: Highest point at Mount Flagstaff
+- 250 m: Highest elevation point near Mount Flagstaff.

 People and Society

-Sint Maarten has a population of around 46,215, with a fairly balanced gender distribution.
-The island’s ethnic makeup is diverse, including significant communities from the Dominican Republic, Haiti, and Jamaica.
-The primary language spoken is English, complemented by Dutch, Spanish, and several Creole dialects.
-The population is fully urbanized, with Philipsburg as the capital, and exhibits a median age of 41 years.
+Sint Maarten has an estimated population of 46,215 in 2024, with a balanced gender distribution.
+The society is culturally rich, comprising various ethnic groups, predominantly from the Dominican Republic, Haiti, and Jamaica.
+English is the most widely spoken language, followed by Spanish and Dutch.
+The population is fully urbanized, with Philipsburg as the capital.

 Economy